dawgfish/calm/docs/k8s/calm_workshop_k8s.rst

 Overview
 ********

-Kubernetes is a vendor-agnostic cluster and container management tool, open-sourced by Google in 2014.
+Kubernetes (also known as K8s) is a vendor-agnostic cluster and container management tool, created by Google and later donated to the Cloud Native Computing Foundation in 2014.
+The idea behind Kubernetes was to build a system designed to run enterprise-class, cloud-enabled. and web-scalable IT workloads.
 It provides a “platform for automating deployment, scaling, and operations of application containers across clusters of hosts”.
-Above all, this lowers the cost of cloud computing expenses and simplifies operations and architecture.
+Above all, it lowers the cost of cloud computing expenses and simplifies operations and architecture.

 Kubernetes and the Need for Containers
 **************************************

-Before we explain what Kubernetes does, we need to explain what containers are and why people are using those.
+Before we explain what Kubernetes does, we need to explain what containers are, how they differ from VMsm, and why people are using those.

+**Virtial Machine**

+A virtual machine app creates a virtualized environment—called, simply enough, a *virtual machine* that behaves like a separate computer system, complete with virtual hardware devices.
+The VM runs as a process on your current operating system.

+*Source: How-to Geek*

 **Containers:**